 When combined with a LED pattern projector and a reticle, a standard telecentric imaging lens can be used as a telecentric illuminator.
 As with a typical telecentric illuminator, light passing through the telecentric imaging lens is collimated, eliminating diffuse reflections when silhouetting an object.
 Unlike a telecentric illuminator, though, imperfections on the LED projector may be detected when using a telecentric imaging lens.

 Telecentric illumination is ideal for precision measurements where accuracy, repeatability, and throughput are key factors in an application’s success.
-To achieve the best results, consider eight key benefits of telecentric illumination.
+To achieve the best results, consider these eight key benefits of telecentric illumination:

 - Superior detection of small defects